 This notice explains what personal data The Society of St Stephen's House holds about you, how we use it internally, how we share it, how long we keep it and what your legal rights are in relation to it.
-This notice also explains the lawful basis on which we process your data.

-For the parts of your personal data that we generate about you, or that we receive from others, this notice also explains the sources of the data.
+For the parts of your personal data that you supply to us to us, this notice also explains the basis on which you are required or requested to provide the information.
+For the parts of your personal data that we generate about you, or that we receive from others, it explains the source of the data.